Lumar-ux/Becode/README.md

 # UnitsandSizes
-UnitsandSizes is the first exercise in Henrique's resource
+UnitsandSizes is the third exercise in Henrique's resource